 Privacy is fast becoming the single most important macro trend in adtech and will dominate the next decade.
 It can no longer be gamed: when the EU and the largest company in the world tell you to change, you have to change.
 Apple’s ITP has moved quicker than regulation, meaning that for half of the web, adtech no longer works.
 Third-party cookies have shattered the open web into 1000s of publisher-sized pieces and no longer can third-parties aggregate and utilize user data across it.

-The third-party data industry, worth $19bn in the US alone, is living on borrowed time and publishers are understandably worried.
+The third-party data industry, worth $19 billion in the US alone, is living on borrowed time and publishers are understandably worried.

 Yet this is a huge opportunity to quite literally gain a competitive edge.
 Publishers can re-establish themselves by embracing their unique and valuable relationships with audiences.
 They own the user relationship and have the legal and technical means to process that data.